 A couple of years later, feeling unsatisfied with the area of law I was working in, I accepted a position with the Whatcom Public Defender’s Office commuting from Bothell to Bellingham every day.
 I loved my job in Whatcom practicing before Judge Grant, Judge Elich and Commissioner Parise.
 A year later I moved to work closer to home and worked for the Snohomish County Public Defender’s Association.
 During the next three years with the Snohomish County Public Defender’s Association, I handled misdemeanor cases in South District Court as well as felony class A, B, and C cases in Superior Court.
 I tried eleven Superior court cases in one year.

-I've been in private practice for over four years, which gives me the distinct advantage of practicing in various court houses throughout the state.
+I've been in private practice for over seven years, which gives me the distinct advantage of practicing in various court houses throughout the state.

 When not fighting crime, I enjoy spending time with my family.
-My daughter, Alexes graduated from Holy Names Academy and now at the United States Naval Academy and my son recently graduated from O’Dea High School and is also at the United States Naval Academy.
+My daughter, Alexes graduated from United States Naval Academy and is a Naval Flight Officer and my son is currently at The United States Naval Academy in his last year.